What does a crown prosecutor do?

 What do I need to do to become a crown prosecutor?

-You can apply directly for a crown prosecutor post in the Crown Prosecution Service (CPS) if you’re a qualified solicitor or barrister.
-You must have completed your Legal Practice Course (LPC) or Bar Professional Training Course (BPTC) and a two-year training contract or a 12-month pupillage.
+You can apply if you've trained as a solicitor or barrister and have completed your Legal Practice Course or Bar Professional Training Course and a two-year training contract or a 12-month pupillage.